Bunsen burner

 A Bunsen burner, named after Robert Bunsen, is a kind of ambient air gas burner used as laboratory equipment; it produces a single open gas flame, and is used for heating, sterilization, and combustion.

-The gas can be natural gas (which is mainly methane) or a liquefied petroleum gas, such as propane, butane, or a mixture.
+The gas can be natural gas, which is mainly methane, or a liquefied petroleum gas, such as propane, butane, a mixture or, as Bunsen himself used, coal gas.
 Combustion temperature achieved depends in part on the adiabatic flame temperature of the chosen fuel mixture.

 History

 In 1852, the University of Heidelberg hired Bunsen and promised him a new laboratory building.
-The city of Heidelberg had begun to install coal-gas street lighting, and so the university laid gas lines to the new laboratory.
+The city of Heidelberg had begun to install coal-gas street lighting, and the university laid gas lines to the new laboratory.

-The designers of the building intended to use the gas not just for illumination, but also in burners for laboratory operations.
-For any burner lamp, it was desirable to maximize the temperature and minimize luminosity.
-However, existing laboratory burner lamps left much to be desired not just in terms of the heat of the flame, but also regarding economy and simplicity.
+The designers of the building intended to use the gas not just for lighting, but also as fuel for burners for laboratory operations.
+For any burner lamp, it was desirable to maximize the temperature of its flame, and minimize its luminosity (which represented lost heating energy).
+Bunsen sought to improve existing laboratory burner lamps as regards economy, simplicity, and flame temperature, and adapt them to coal-gas fuel.

-While the building was still under construction in late 1854, Bunsen suggested certain design principles to the university's mechanic, Peter Desaga, and asked him to construct a prototype.
-Similar principles had been used in an earlier burner design by Michael Faraday, as well as in a device patented in 1856 by the gas engineer R. W. Elsner.
-The Bunsen/Desaga design succeeded in generating a hot, sootless, non-luminous flame by mixing the gas with air in a controlled fashion before combustion.
-Desaga created adjustable slits for air at the bottom of the cylindrical burner, with the flame igniting at the top.
-By the time the building opened early in 1855, Desaga had made 50 burners for Bunsen's students.
+While the building was under construction in late 1854, Bunsen suggested certain design principles to the university's mechanic, Peter Desaga, and asked him to construct a prototype.
+Similar principles had been used in an earlier burner design by Michael Faraday, and in a device patented in 1856 by gas engineer R. W. Elsner.
+The Bunsen/Desaga design generated a hot, sootless, non-luminous flame by mixing the gas with air in a controlled fashion before combustion.
+Desaga created adjustable slits for air at the bottom of the cylindrical burner, with the flame issuing at the top.
+When the building opened early in 1855, Desaga had made 50 burners for Bunsen's students.
 Two years later Bunsen published a description, and many of his colleagues soon adopted the design.
-Bunsen burners are now used in laboratories all around the world.
+Bunsen burners are now used in laboratories around the world.